MILVLG/prophet/README.md

 $ bash scripts/extract_img_feats.sh
 ```

-After that, the `datasets` folder will have the following structure:
+After that, the `datasets` and `assets` folder will have the following structure:

 <details>
 <summary>Click to expand</summary>